Can this Compact Audio System Improve your TV’s Sound?

-- Remote has a bass control button that lets you adjust the amount of bass output from the soundbar
+- The remote has a bass control button that lets you adjust the amount of bass output from the soundbar

 Setting up the Bose Solo 5 is very quick and easy.
 Use the supplied optical digital cable to connect the soundbar to your TV’s optical digital output.
 There are no control buttons on the soundbar.
 The soundbar is turned on using the remote.
 The soundbar also has an “Auto-wake” feature that can be set to turn on the system when an audio signal is detected.
 The soundbar will also automatically power off after one hour if no audio signal is present.
 Once you have the soundbar connected to the TV, power on both units and start enjoying your Bose Solo 5.

 Note: Be sure to turn off your TV’s built-in speakers which can be done by accessing the TV’s menu.
 Or, at least turn the TV’s volume all the way down so it doesn’t interfere with the soundbar’s audio output.